OlesyaMiller/OlesyaMiller.github.io/_posts/2020-02-14-quick_dinner_recipes_cli_app.markdown

 I am very excited to present you my Quick Dinner Recipes CLI App!
-I decided to build a recipes app because I love cooking and think that an app like that would come in handy for a cookin aficionado.
+I decided to build a recipes app because I love cooking and think that an app like that would come in handy for a cooking aficionado.

 The purpose of this app is to let user find a recipe that suits their time frame and diet.